Cranberry Hand Pies

 • In a large bowl, whisk together the flour, salt, and sugar.

-• Work the butter into the flour until you're left with pea-sized lumps of butter.
+• Using a pastry blender, work the butter into the flour until you're left with pea-sized lumps of butter.

 • Add the sour cream and using a fork incorporate it into the mixture.